PhilipBerg/mavis/README.md

 <!-- badges: end -->

 ## Installation

-You can install the development version of mavis like so:
+Note that `mavis` is currently only supported for `R` versions 4.0.X You can install the development version of `mavis` as follows:

 ``` r
 require(devtools)